eyedeekay/Wouldn-t-it-be-scary-if-you-could-build-a-surveillance-system-out-of-burner-phones-/README.md

 # WARNING

-**WARNING(1)!** This repository is an "Anarchist Cookbook."
+**WARNING(1)!** This repository contains things that are normally bad ideas.
 It contains an aggregation of things that are probably bad ideas in any civil, acceptable circumstance where a reasonable social contract is in place.
 Moreover, none of the information is vetted. **ONLY** the article that appears imediately below was written by me. **USE IT AT YOUR OWN RISK.** ALL, **I MEAN ALL** of this advice is **OBJECTIVELY DANGEROUS.** It is presented solely for educational purposes in a world that continues to present us all with objective dangers.
 It is not be taken lightly.

 **WARNING(2)!** This document is a work-in-progress.
 In particular, the tools required **simply don't exist yet**, I have to make them.
 We need modified versions of several Android and Desktop applications to operate this network safely, which is going to take a couple of days for me to do.
 Sorry.
 Wish I could do it faster.
 Read what's here maybe and help me finish if you can.
 I understand if you can't.

 **Consider yourself warned.**